poyeshsoftware/playerTeams/README.md

 Do one of these 2 steps:

-- run command : `php artisan db:seed`, if you want to generate default User for logging in and also some ( Recommended )
+- run command : `php artisan db:seed`, if you want to generate default User for logging in and also a few players and teams ( Recommended )

 or